Meet our full and part-time staff.

 Andrea joined the Society in June 2016 to manage Fellowship and fundraising programmes and promote the work of the Society.

-After graduating from the University of Edinburgh (BSc in Geology) and then Imperial College Andrea worked in both the private and voluntary sectors in London and Edinburgh on energy and climate policy and partnerships, through to business development, company sponsorship and trusts fundraising.
+After graduating from the University of Edinburgh and Imperial College Andrea worked in the private and voluntary sectors in London and Edinburgh on energy and climate policy and partnerships, through to business development, company sponsorship and trusts fundraising.

-Alongside full-time work Andrea studied Latin at the CityLit in London, attended public lectures at the London School of Economics (LSE), Royal Society, Natural History Museum and British Museum.
+Alongside full-time work Andrea studied Latin at the CityLit in London, attended public lectures at the Royal Society, Natural History Museum and British Museum.

-Contact me about: Increasing Fellowship, project funding and event sponsorship.
+Contact me about: Increasing Fellowship, Fellows’ networks, project funding and event sponsorship for the Society.

-Favourite heritage: A very difficult question to answer but the Neolithic on Orkney, Edinburgh’s Old Town and Minoan history on Crete spring to mind.
+Favourite heritage: A difficult question to answer but the Neolithic on Orkney, Edinburgh’s Old Town and Minoan history on Crete spring to mind.

 Helen joined as ScARF Project manager in June 2018.
 She graduated in Archaeological Sciences from Bradford University before going on to study Conservation of Historic Objects and Archaeology at Durham University.
 She worked at National Museums Scotland first as a conservator and then as Collections Care Manager before leaving in 2012 to become a freelance Museum Consultant.
 She is currently completing PhD research at Heriot Watt University investigating Scottish medieval and post- medieval window glass.

 Jeff joined the Society staff in April 2008 as Project Manager for the Scottish Archaeological Research Framework (ScARF).
 He graduated with a PhD in archaeology in the summer of 2007 from Edinburgh University.
 In 2013 he was appointed to deliver Dig It!
 2015 which has since grown to become Dig It!, an integral part of the Year of History, Heritage and Archaeology in 2017, and is now a central feature of promoting archaeology in Scotland.

 Julianne joined the team in June 2014.
 Once she graduated from the University of Toronto in 2011, she moved to Scotland to study Medieval History at the University of Edinburgh.
 Julianne then interned with the National Trust, worked with a small fair trade company and volunteered with various heritage organisations before joining in with the Dig It!
 2015 celebrations, and now the evolved Dig It! fun.